notator/ResidentSynthHostTestSite/README.md

 ![screenshot_Commands&Controls](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_3_Commands&Controls.png "screenshot_Commands&Controls")
 Except for reverberation and pitchWheelSensitivity, these are standard MIDI commands and controls.
 Reverberation and pitchWheelSensitivity use non-standard MIDI control messages (CC 91 and CC17 respectively).
 The top six controls can be changed either by dragging the sliders, or entering values in the numeric input fields.
-On my MIDI input device, they can also be set using the appropriate hardware controls.
+They also react to incoming MIDI messages: On my MIDI input device, they can also be set using the appropriate hardware wheels and knobs.
+The **AllControllersOff** button silences the _ResidentSynth_, and sets the six variable controls in this section to their default values.

 Individual Note Controls:
 ![screenshot_Notes](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_4_Notes.png "screenshot_Notes")